terceiro/debci/docs/HACKING.md

   derivative like Ubuntu), or if you don't want to install the development dependencies on your main system. vagrant will setup the development environment in a virtual machine for you.
-This will require you to have some minimal understanding of [what Vagrant and how it works](https://www.vagrantup.com/docs).
+This will require you to have some minimal understanding of [what Vagrant is and how it works](https://www.vagrantup.com/docs).
 * **Manual Setup**.
   This method is recommended if your machine **is** running Debian (or a